FuelLabs/fuels-ts/.changeset/rotten-chefs-shake.md

 ---
-"@fuel-ts/utils": patch
 ---

-feat: add function for splitting UTXOs and docs on `maxOutputs`
+docs: add documentation for splitting UTXOs and `maxOutputs`